ruby-rice/rice/README.md

 be careful not to access objects in one Ruby thread that were created on the stack in another Ruby thread.

-\li C-based API.
+- C-based API.
 The Ruby API is not always convenient for accessing Ruby data structurs such as Hash and Array, especially when writing C++ code, as the interface for these containers is not consistent with standard containers.

-\li Calling convention.
+- Calling convention.
 Function pointers passed into the Ruby API must follow the C calling convention.
 This means that it is not possible to pass a pointer to a template function or static member function (that is, it will work on some platforms, but isn't portable).

-\li Inheritance.
+- Inheritance.
 When wrapping C++ objects, it is easy to store a pointer to a derived class, but then methods in the base class must have knowledge of the derived class in order to unwrap the object.
 It is possible to always store a pointer to the base class and then